Felix Solis: Career

 In 2013 Solis co-created a film production company called Subway Token Films with his partner, actress Liza Fernandez.
 Their first short film, Tinto, shot on location in the Maipo Valley wine region of Chile, South America, premiered at the Tribeca Film Festival in 2014, getting nominated for Best Short Narrative.
 It also screened at the Shnit Worldwide Short Film Festival in 2015.
 Their next short film, iHeart (which Solis directed), made its world premiere at the Hoboken International Film Festival; it won the Award of Merit at One-Reeler Short Film Competition, and continues its way through the festival circuit.
 His next short film, Going Down, was shot in Los Angeles in June and is in post-production.
 He is an active volunteer at the 52nd Street Project, a non-profit group that matches inner-city kids with professional theatre artists to introduce them to the business and craft of theatre production.
 He is also a supporter of the ASPCA and WSPA.

 Solis had a recurring role on The Following.
 He was a regular on the CBS TV series Made in Jersey starring Kyle MacLachlan, and Janet Montgomery.
 On the same network he played Sgt.
 Terry Howard on NYC 22, produced by Jane Rosenthal and Robert De Niro, as well as a recurring role on The Good Wife as the "No-Nonsense" Det.
 Kevin Rodriguez.
 Solis also landed a role on USA’s Colony playing Geronimo, and ABC’s The Family playing Editor-in-Chief Gus Flores.
-Felix was recently cast in the series regular in ABC's Ten Days in the Valley as Commander Gomez that premiered in October 2017.
+Felix was cast in the series regular in ABC's Ten Days in the Valley as Commander Gomez that premiered in October 2017.

+Since 2022 Solis has appeared as cross-over character FBI Special Agent Matt Garza on The Rookie and The Rookie: Feds.